-- Written statement from the parent stating the reason for the absence
+- Written statement from the parent stating the reason for the absence 1.

 - 2. The date of absence(s)

-- The parent's signature
+- 3. The parent's signature

 Parents of students in grades K-12 may submit up to nine (9) parent written excuses per calendar year and may be required to submit an excuse for late check-ins and early checkouts.
 After nine (9) absences have accrued in a year, a doctor's or legal excuse may be required for additional absences to be excused.
-(Please note that a doctor's excuse should reflect that a student actually visited or was seen by an actual physician, physician's assistant, or nurse practitioner that is not also the parent of the child).